NeuroTech-Leuven/BrainBrowsR/docs/data_processing/preprocessing.md

 ![alt text](./images/filtered_signal_bandpass.jpg)

-*Figure 2: filtered EEG signal iusing a 5th order butterworth bandpass filter between 0.5-35 Hz *
+*Figure 2: filtered EEG signal using a 5th order butterworth bandpass filter between 0.5-35 Hz *

 When combining the butterworth filter with the notch filter we get a cleaner signal, see Figure 3.